sandboxnu/graduatenu/README.md

-# ScheduleNEU
+# GraduateNU

-An automatic schedule builder utilizing your current degree audit information.
+An automatic plan builder utilizing your current degree audit information to help you graduate.

 Dependencies:
 - Node.js